 Douglass’ passionate and personal work for the abolition of American slavery laid the groundwork for Abraham Lincoln’s emancipation of slaves in the Confederate states.
-Carlson’s landmark book, Silent Spring, helped launch the modern environmental movement and gave it a foundation in science, ethics, and political action.
+Carson’s landmark book, Silent Spring, helped launch the modern environmental movement and gave it a foundation in science, ethics, and political action.

 Neither leader came straight out of central casting.
 Political leaders in Douglass’ time were white men; he was an escaped African-American slave.
-In Carlson’s day, few women earned PhD’s in scientific fields and among those who did, few crossed over into social and political change-making.
+In Carson’s day, few women earned PhD’s in scientific fields and among those who did, few crossed over into social and political change-making.
 Without the permission of powerful people around them -- in fact, each faced tremendous opposition from established actors and institutions -- these two Americans changed the world they lived in and the course of history.